SudarshanaSRao/SudarshanaSRao.github.io/README.md

 #### ✦ [Code](https://github.com/SudarshanaSRao/Python-and-its-applications-in-ML/tree/Traffic-light-detection-and-recognition) ✦

+## Smart Burglar Alarm

+- Developed a hardware component that uses a PIR sensor to detect a burglar and is interfaced with an Arduino Uno board.
+A GSM module is used to send a text message to the homeowner when a burglar is detected so the homeowner can react to the burglary and avoid it instead of taking action post the occurrence of the burglary.
+After the burglar is detected, the doors will automatically lock.
+As another line of defense, a camera connected to a computer running Machine Learning algorithm (which uses opencv2 python module, Support Vector Machine, and Histogram of Oriented Gradient) is used to detect burglars.
+This also avoids false detection, such as the presence of pets, etc. (PIR sensor detects warm-blooded creatures based on the variance in heat signatures).
+This Machine Learning model was live-tested, and the accuracy was 96.4%.
+So, I combined Machine Learning and IoT domains in this project.

 ## Exploring Correlation-Driven Feature Selection for Mushroom Classification

 - Analyzed the effect of different feature engineering and dimensionality adjustment techniques (performed on the UCI's mushroom dataset) on the performance of various Machine Learning models.